dotnet/docs/docs/core/diagnostics/dotnet-trace.md

 ## dotnet-trace ps

-Lists dotnet processes that can be attached to.
+ Lists the dotnet processes that traces can be collected from.

 ### Synopsis